AikidoSec/ci-api-client/README.md

-  --fail-on-sast-scan               Let Aikido fail when new static code analysis issues have been detected --fail-on-iac-scan                Let Aikido fail when new infrastructure as code issues have been detected --fail-on-secrets-scan            Let Aikido fail when new exposed secrets have been detected --minimum-severity-level <level>  Set the minimum severity level.
+  --fail-on-sast-scan               Let Aikido fail when new static code analysis issues have been detected --fail-on-iac-scan                Let Aikido fail when new infrastructure as code issues have been detected --fail-on-secrets-scan            Let Aikido fail when new exposed secrets have been detected --fail-on-malware-scan            Let Aikido fail when new malware issues have been detected --minimum-severity-level <level>  Set the minimum severity level.
 Accepted options are: LOW, MEDIUM, HIGH and CRITICAL. (choices: "LOW", "MEDIUM",
                                     "HIGH", "CRITICAL")
   --poll-interval [interval]        The poll interval when checking for an updated scan result (preset: 10)